adonix-org/postrise/README.md

             NOBYPASSRLS;
 ```

-💡 Grant the minimally required permissions to this `ROLE`, or delegate those permissions to a `NOLOGIN` role that the `LOGIN` role can switch to as follows:
+:bulb: Grant the minimally required permissions to this `ROLE`, or delegate those permissions to a `NOLOGIN` role that the `LOGIN` role can switch to as follows:

 ```sql
 -- Recreate if exists